Search Crawler

 Search Crawler is part of a broader Zendesk initiative to make all relevant knowledge—whether public or internal—searchable from a single source.

-By allowing admins to index external content into Zendesk Support and Guide, users can find and surface information from any system without needing to switch tools or build custom integrations.
+By allowing admins to index external content into Zendesk, users can find and surface information from any system without needing to switch tools or build custom integrations.

 This initiative aimed to: